2014 Nepal snowstorm disaster: Legacy

 Local authorities were criticised for not giving sufficient warning of approaching bad weather to the trekkers and local residents.
 However, some officials believe that those killed or injured were inexperienced and inadequately equipped.
-The Prime Minister of Nepal, Sushil Koirala, called the loss of life “extremely tragic at a time when worldwide weather updates are available every second”, and said that weather warning systems would be improved.
+The Prime Minister of Nepal Sushil Koirala called the loss of life “extremely tragic at a time when worldwide weather updates are available every second”, and said that weather warning systems would be improved.
 The Nepal Tourism Ministry said that the incident "has taught us a lesson”, and that more emergency shelters and better weather tracking and communication were needed to avert future tragedies.
-Newly proposed procedures and regulations include a trekkers registry, checkpoints, GPS tracking units and mandatory use of trained local guides.
+Newly proposed procedures and regulations include a trekker registry, checkpoints, GPS tracking units and mandatory use of trained local guides.
 However, regulations at the time required trekkers to check in at various waypoints and licensed guides were already recommended.
 There was no system in place at the time to inform trekkers of weather conditions en route.
-The Nepali Trekking Guide certification is also very basic and the training is far below the quality of the training found in developed countries and does not adequately train guides in crossing and navigating snowy terrain.